anira-project/anira/docs/ci-overhaul.md

 ### 3.7 Mobile

-Keep `build_test_mobile` as anira's own workflow through this overhaul (the roadmap explicitly allows it), updated for four binaries by step 1.
-Adopting `cmake-test-android`/`cmake-test-ios-simulator` needs three upstream inputs first (U5): extra push paths (backend `.so`s from `modules/`, `libc++_shared.so`, `extras/models`), a device staging dir matching `ANIRA_EXTRAS_MODELS_DIR`, and `LD_LIBRARY_PATH` on the run command. iOS needs no pushes (simulator shares the host FS) but does need the `.app` bundle convention.
-Migrate in step 7 once those inputs exist in a tagged ci-actions — or stay on the anira workflow indefinitely; both end-states satisfy M0 item 3.
+**Decision (Valentin, 2026-08-31): one shared mobile runner.** The mobile test runners live in ci-actions (`cmake-test-android` / `cmake-test-ios-simulator`) and anira and tanh-lib use the same ones — anira does not keep a separate mobile implementation long-term; when the runner needs to grow, it grows upstream and both consumers update.
+What the shared actions still need for anira (U5/U6, the next tag after the first): extra push paths (backend `.so`s from `modules/`, `libc++_shared.so`, the model tree), a device staging dir matching `ANIRA_EXTRAS_MODELS_DIR`, `LD_LIBRARY_PATH` on the run command, per-binary failure collection (report every broken suite in one run, as anira's loops do today), and an `inherits`-aware preset parser. iOS needs no pushes (simulator shares the host FS) but keeps the `.app` convention.
+Until those land in a tagged ci-actions, `build_test_mobile` keeps anira's own scripting as a stopgap (updated for the four binaries in step 1); step 7 then replaces it and deletes `.github/scripts/android_emulator_test.sh`.

 ### 3.8 Changes to ci-actions (ours to make; tanh-lib moves in lockstep)